-When Monica Hopkins, 69, began feeling breathless and experiencing pain
+When Monica Hopkins was 69, she began feeling breathless and experiencing

-that radiated through her back and neck, she thought it was due to the
+pain that radiated through her back and neck, she thought it was due to

-stress in her life.
-She had been caring for her husband who had recently
+the stress in her life.
+At the time, she had been caring for her husband

-been involved in a motorcycle accident.
-Caring for him was her focus and
+who had been involved in a motorcycle accident.
+Caring for him was her

 But even as he recovered from his injuries, she continued to feel badly.